Mikezh1/test-Github-Action/README.md

-# test-Github-Action
+# test-Github-Actions
-use Github Action to run a python script
+use Github Actions to run a python script